 In particular, the Baby Boomer generation is concerned with preventative health and aging gracefully, as they enter their mid-sixties at a staggering rate of 10,000 individuals per day.
 Accordingly, many of the 76 million members of this massive generation invest regularly in massage.

-”Employment of massage therapists is expected to increase by 19 percent from 2008 to 2018, faster than the average for all occupations.
+”Employment of massage therapists is expected to increase by 26% from 2016 to 2026, faster than the average for all occupations.
 Employment will grow as more people learn about the benefits of massage therapy.”

 U.S. Department of Labor